littensy/reflex/docs/docs/reference/reflex/create-selector.md

 Common use cases for selectors are retrieving an item's state and applying search filters, but passing the external parameters needed to retrieve the information can be unintuitive at first.

-We'll go over two ways to pass arguments:
+We'll go over two ways to pass arguments, along with pros and cons:

 1.  [**Selector factories:**](#selector-factories) Pass arguments to a creator function, which returns a new selector.
-This is best used for creating selectors that are **specialized for unique, unchanging parameters,** like tracking an item's state by ID.
+This is best used for _creating_ selectors that are **specialized for unique, unchanging parameters,** like tracking an item's state by its ID.

-2.  [**Store parameters in state:**](#store-parameters-in-state) Store parameters in state and use them as dependencies.
-This is best used for selectors that depend on **shared or frequently-changing parameters,** like search queries or the sort order of a list.
+2.  [**Dependency currying:**](#dependency-currying) Use dependencies to pass extra arguments to the combiner.
+This is best used for selectors that receive **shared or frequently-changing parameters,** like search queries or the sort order of a list.

-This decision only _really_ matters if your selectors are expensive to run, and in most cases, you can just use whichever makes the most sense to you.
-There's also [currying dependencies](https://redux.js.org/usage/deriving-data-selectors#passing-input-parameters), but the syntax can be awkward, so we won't cover it here.
+Don't worry if you can't decide which method to use!
+Usually, [selector factories](#selector-factories) are the safe choice.

+---

 #### Selector factories

 Selector factories are functions that, given an initial set of arguments, return a new selector for those arguments.
 A unique instance of a selector with its own result cache is created for a given call to the factory.

-**It's best to use factories when selectors are created for a specific purpose.** This can include:
+It's best to use factories when selectors are **created for a specific purpose.** This can include:

 -   **Selecting the state of an item by ID.** For example, you might want to [play a damage sound when a specific player is hurt](producer#using-the-observer-pattern).